kyma-project/istio/docs/technical-design.md

 #### Interval

 Since this module deals with security-related topics, we want to perform the reconciliation as often as possible.
-This means that we do not only want to reconcile when [IstioCR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) changes, but also want to check time-based that resources have not been changed and are in the expected state.
+This means that we do not only want to reconcile when [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) changes, but also want to check time-based that resources have not been changed and are in the expected state.
 The default reconciliation frequency of a manager is defined by the [SyncPeriod](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/manager#Options) and is set to 10 hours by default.
 So one option is to change the `SyncPeriod` to match the desired reconciliation interval.
 Another option is to always return `RequeueAfter` in the result of the Reconcile function to trigger the next reconciliation: